gotbutchi/Cinamon-AI-Marathon-Challenge/README.md

 # Cinamon-AI-Marathon-Challenge
-Handwiritng OCR for Vietnamese Address
+Handwriting OCR for Vietnamese Address

 ## Problem Statement:
 Given an image of a handwritten line, participants are required to create an OCR model to transcribe the image into text.